 This is for authentic Swiss or French fondue, but it’s not my family’s favorite, although is my personal favorite.
 “Fondue” comes from the French verb fondue, which means “to melt.”
 So theoretically “la fondue” could be anything cooked in something melted, although in Switzerland and France this traditionally connotated something cooked in cheese, oil, or broth.
 Since the 1950’s in America, chocolate has perhaps become the preferred substance for melting both in the states and worldwide.

 This recipe is for the Swiss traditional cheese fondue, or what in France is called “fondue au formage.”
-If you are looking for the quick and easy Americanized version of the Swiss cheese fondue from the Melting Pot, we love that one too.
+If you are like my family, you may prefer the quick and easy Americanized version of the Swiss cheese fondue from the Melting Pot.
 Or you can experiment with cheddar or other cheese fondues.

 Either way, we suggest pairing any cheese fondue with a dry Swiss wine, or something like Sauvignon blanc, making sure it’s well-iced, to offset the richness of the melted cheese.
 We also love Martini Moscati d’Asti which is deliciously sweet but not over powering with fondue.

 LE FORMAGE – CHOOSING THE CHEESE